 If you are not yet sure who your Personal Tutor is, you can find this on the MDXapp in the ‘key contacts’ tile.

-You can request a one-off virtual conversation with a member of the team to discuss a challenge or something you are struggling with, or you can refer yourself for ongoing support.
+Counselling and Mental Health can support you if you require support with your mental health.
+You can request a one-off appointment with a member of the team to discuss a challenge, or you can refer yourself for ongoing support.

 The University has an active LGBT+ Network which is open to all LGBTQIA+ staff, friends and students.

 Throughout the year the group organises frequent events and activity (currently online due to COVID-19), from coffee mornings and quiz nights to women-only spaces for self-defining women and non-binary people to chat informally.

 The group marches in the Pride in London parade, along with friends and allies of the group, and also gets involved in community pride celebrations, such as Middlesex Pride and UK Black Pride.

 To find out more about the LGBT+ Network, you can check out their Twitter and their Facebook group, read their blog, and sign up to the mailing list.

 Middlesex University doesn’t tolerate any kind of hate crime, including homophobia and transphobia.
 According to Stonewall’s LGBT in Britain Universities report, 22% of lesbian, bisexual and gay students and 60% of students who identify as trans have faced negative comments from other students whilst at University.
 These comments can have a negative impact on students’ university experience and have a detrimental effect on their mental health and engagement with their course.

 The most important thing you can do in these situations is to speak up.
 You can find out more about hate incidents and hate crimes on this helpsheet including where to report any such instances on social media, or regarding an incident that does not involve another member of the Middlesex community.